Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Introduction

 In this paper, we use the decision-theoretic characterization of DP known as $f$-DP~\cite{dong2019gaussian} to unify and improve existing conversion bounds between DP and different notions of privacy risk.
 We work under the \emph{strong-adversary threat model}, in which the adversary has access to the entire dataset except for one element, and has a certain \emph{prior distribution} over the remaining element.
 Inspired by \citet{cohen2020towards}, we characterize the attack \emph{success probability} of the adversary after observing the output of a DP mechanism as a function of the attack's \emph{baseline probability} without the DP output.
 Surprisingly, we find that under the strong threat model, we can simultaneously bound the success probability of re-identification, attribute inference, and reconstruction attacks at once, using the same expression.
 Importantly, we find that not only this is a convenient way to analyze multiple kinds of risk at once, but also it provides a significantly tighter bound than prior methods, due to our usage of $f$-DP.
 See \cref{fig:bound-at-a-glance} for an illustration of these properties, with more details in \cref{sec:exp}.

 As a concrete example, consider the release of all state-level US 2020 Census data, which satisfies DP with $\varepsilon = 10.6$ at $\delta = 10^{-10}$.
-A standard risk analysis~\cite{salem2023sok} would indicate that the maximum difference between success and baseline probabilities of an attribute inference attack is $>99$pp, a more involved numeric analysis~\cite{balle2022reconstructing} based on the notion of R\'enyi DP~\cite{mironov2017renyi} yields $73$pp, whereas our worst-case bound yields $52$pp. Moreover, if we assume an adversary with a specific goal and background knowledge, e.g., inferring a disease status with a $1$ in \num{10000} prevalence in the population, our bound yields $< 0.001$pp. This corroborates and generalizes prior observations~\cite{ziller2024reconciling,hayes2024bounding} that even $\varepsilon \approx 10$ attains meaningful privacy guarantees in certain regimes, to arbitrary $f$-DP mechanisms.
+A standard risk analysis~\cite{salem2023sok} indicates that the maximum difference between success and baseline probabilities of an attribute inference attack is $>99$ percentage points (pp), a more involved numeric analysis~\cite{balle2022reconstructing} based on the notion of R\'enyi DP~\cite{mironov2017renyi} yields $73$pp, whereas our worst-case bound yields $52$pp. Moreover, if we assume an adversary with a specific goal and background knowledge, e.g., inferring a disease status with a $1$ in \num{10000} prevalence in the population, our bound yields $< 0.001$pp. This corroborates and generalizes prior observations~\cite{ziller2024reconciling,hayes2024bounding} that even $\varepsilon \approx 10$ attains meaningful privacy guarantees in certain regimes, to arbitrary $f$-DP mechanisms.

-To summarize, our contributions are: \begin{itemize} \item A unifying framework for analyzing re-identification, attribute inference, and data reconstruction risks in the standard threat model of DP.
-This includes a new formalization of re-identification risk as a variant of the notion of predicate-singling out~\cite{cohen2020towards}, adapted to the standard threat model of DP. \item Demonstration that our bounds offer tighter estimates of risk compared to prior approaches~\cite{cohen2020towards,balle2022reconstructing}. \item Case studies demonstrating that our results provide a more precise and comprehensive interpretation of privacy risk for the US 2020 Census than prior methods, and enable noise reduction in DP mechanisms by approximately $20\%$, yielding utility improvements in deep learning with DP-SGD of up to 18pp in test accuracy when calibrating noise to a given level of privacy risk~\cite{kulynych2024attack}. \item Novel bounds on generalization and memorization under $f$-DP as corollaries of our results. \end{itemize} Overall, our unifying perspective provides a principled and easy-to-use framework for interpreting and calibrating the degree of privacy protection in DP mechanisms against specific levels of privacy risks that are relevant in practice.
+To summarize, our contributions are: \begin{itemize} \item A unifying framework for analyzing re-identification, attribute inference, and data reconstruction risks in the strong threat model of DP.
+This includes a new formalization of re-identification risk as a variant of the notion of predicate singling out~\cite{cohen2020towards}, adapted to the standard threat model of DP. \item Demonstration that our bounds offer tighter estimates of risk compared to prior approaches~\cite{cohen2020towards,balle2022reconstructing}. \item Case studies demonstrating that our results provide a more precise and comprehensive interpretation of privacy risk for the US 2020 Census than prior methods, and enable noise reduction in DP mechanisms by approximately $20\%$, yielding utility improvements in deep learning with DP-SGD of up to 18pp in test accuracy when calibrating noise to a given level of privacy risk~\cite{kulynych2024attack}. \item Novel bounds on generalization and memorization under $f$-DP as corollaries of our results. \item We release the code as part of the Python package:

+\end{itemize} Overall, our unifying perspective provides a principled and easy-to-use framework for interpreting and calibrating the degree of privacy protection in DP mechanisms against specific levels of privacy risks that are relevant in practice.